Using the CLI to register your AI model versions in Collibra

-AI framework detection
+AI framework and library detection

 Automated manifest management